robertsweetman/module_3/mdbook/src/2_current_state_evaluation.md

 We can also make some architectural choices to mitigate issues further and also address "platform risk" (REF: https://www.startupillustrated.com/Archive/Platform-Risk/) which is the over-reliance on a particular platform or service in order for the application to function.

+TODO: Include the fact that in the initial ingestion Lambda and within the message passing between them, Rust's use of pre-defined structs means there's no way to inject malicious data into the initial tender record load or manipulate the payload moving between Lambda's without the application returning an error.
+Such is the nature of Rust's in-built type checking.

 TODO:
 - AWS IAM